neil-morrison44/MiSTer_tty2pico/arduino/README.md

 #### MicroSD Readers

+tty2pico supports SD readers via the SPI interface that support "full speed", which is typically around 24MHz.
+A good portion of the external readers out there will support this frequency.

-tty2pico supports SD readers via a SPI interface.
-At startup tty2pico will try to automatically detect the SPI rate for the SD reader.
-The integrated SD readers of the RoundyPi and the SparkFun Thing Plus RP2040 have been tested to work at a "full speed" setting around the 40MHz mark.
-The external SD reader from Adafruit is also known to run at this higher speed.
+The integrated SD readers of the RoundyPi and the SparkFun Thing Plus RP2040 have been tested to work at a higher speed we'll call OC mode (overclock mode) which will put them around the 44MHz mark.
+The external SD readers from Adafruit and Sparkfun are known to run at this higher speed as well.

-Some of the less expensive SD readers on Amazon and AliExpress will only support a lower rate of 24MHz.
-While not optimal for speed, they still work great for displaying galleries of larger images that couldn't be stored on the flash file system.

-The speed the SD filesystem is running is display on the tty2pico startup screen and when then `CMDSHSYSHW` command is executed.
+The microSD SPI speed is displayed on the tty2pico startup screen and when then `CMDSHSYSHW` command is executed.

+> WARNING: Setting the SPI rate for your microSD reader too high can cause corruption to the SD card.
+Only use the higher rate OC mode with known working hardware, or you're willing to reformat your card to see if it will work.

 ### Images